QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/_old.md

 Users+Computers accounts.
 Schema that define what is a user...
 Can be extended.

-Add users and computers inside groups.
-Set permissions to the group.

-Organization units (OU):

-* Create and group persons
-* Give permissions to one person to do whatever they want with one OU
 </div><div>

 Domains: DC + Users/Computer accounts.
 Can create a sub-domain for another place with different policies/...
 Subdomain, they inherit the schema. two-way implicit transitive (trust other subdomains) trust. **Tree**. one way explicit trust (from B to A).
 Then B is able to use users from A, and give them permissions to access their tree.